 I also told her that maybe – if she wants to believe – the Tooth Fairy might still come at night to check on her.

 I had also asked her not to spoil other kids’ surprises.
-(We’ll see how that goes, but so far so good.)
+(We’ll see how that goes, but so far so good.
+In a twisted way, she takes a lot of pride in knowing but not telling.)

 We’re not planning anything special for the following loose (and lost) teeth except for a lot of love, excitement, and support.